jamnic1994/SustainEnergy/README.md

 # SustainEnergy
-This repository is used for a college project surrounding sustainability and green practices in business.
+This repository is used for a project surrounding sustainability and green practices in business.

-Its central function is as follows:
+Its central function for the project is as follows:

 1. Allow users to create accounts for their particular organisation
 2. Allow those users and organisations to engage in sustainable practices and earn points for their progress and improvement